lhinds86/TruckOp/README.md

-# TruckOp
+# TruckOps
-TruckOp is a trucking company operation dashboard.
+TruckOps is a trucking company operation dashboard.
 TruckOp is intended to help assist in daily operations of running a trucking company